- 15 Jun 2022

 </Configuration>

-The config snippets between the <!-- ######### -->
+The configuration snippets between the <!-- ######### -->tags have been added to the existing log4j2.xmlfile.

-in your Graylog server configuration.
+Check that the namein the <Logger/> tag matches the configured auditlog_log4j_logger_namein your Graylog server configuration.
 Otherwise, you will not see any log entries in the log file.

 Caveats

-file are the same on every node in your cluster!
+Ensure that the log4j2-related settings in the Graylog server configuration file and the log4j2.xml file are the same on every node in your cluster.

-Since every Graylog server writes its own audit log entries when the Graylog Operations plugin is installed, the log files configured in the log4j2.xml
+Every Graylog server writes its audit log entries when the Graylog Operations plugin is installed, so the log files configured in the log4j2.xml file are written on every node.
+Only the entries from the local node will appear in that file.